luisitobarcito/GSM_lib/README.md

 R. Coen-Cagli, P. Dayan, O. Schwartz.
 Statistical models of linear and nonlinear contextual interactions in early visual processing.
 NIPS, 2009.

-In the model introduced here the surround independent components have independent mixers which avoids the need for any symmetry assumption in the parameters.
+The model introduced here is designed to work with an arbitrary filter set, such as a learned layer of a deep convolutional neural network.
+In technical terms, in this model, the surround independent components have independent mixers, which avoids the need for any symmetry assumption in the parameters.

 To use the code in this library, which is mainly contained in the "src" directory, run the following command to add the relevant paths before